-Among their other courses, students typically take two graduate seminars in each of the four semesters in which they are in residence.
+Among their other courses, students typically take three graduate seminars per year they are in residence.
 Since we take turns teaching these seminars, and our interests are diverse, a student in residence for a two-year period will be exposed to a wide range of important philosophical work.
 Examples of past graduate seminars offered can be found here.

-Our department also has a course sharing agreement that allows students in our program to take graduate philosophy courses at Rice University.
+Our department has a course sharing agreement that allows students in our program to take graduate philosophy courses at Rice University.
 We are also within easy driving distance of the University of Texas at Austin and Texas A&M University at College Station, and students often organize road trips to philosophy events and conferences in the area.

 Seminars are designed to expose students to the standards expected in leading Ph.D. programs.
-Students are asked to investigate the latest literature on seminar topics and to develop oral and written presentations that demonstrate an ability to analyze and contribute to the state of play in philosophy.
+Students are asked to investigate the latest literature on seminar topics and to develop oral and written presentations that demonstrate an ability to analyze and contribute to the latest research in philosophy.

 The department is especially concerned to mentor students in the fine art of philosophical writing.
 Students may choose between two tracks for developing their writing skills.
 One track requires a master's thesis.
 The other requires additional course work and reworking of what each student takes to be his or her best seminar paper; students who take this option frequently use it as their writing sample, and interact extensively with a faculty member to perfect it for Ph.D. admissions.
 Many of our M.A. students also work as Teaching Assistants in introductory courses, and so have experience in grading, meeting with students, and tutoring.

-We believe that students who do well in our program will be eminently qualified for Ph.D. programs, often much better prepared than others entering directly from an undergraduate program: they know what to expect, their ability and motivation to do graduate level work has been tested, they obtain more credible and informed letters of recommendation, and they have acquired a graduate level background that will provide a useful head start for Ph.D. work.
+Students who do well in our program will be eminently qualified for competitive Ph.D. programs, often much better prepared than others entering directly from an undergraduate program: they know what to expect, their ability and motivation to do graduate level work has been tested, they obtain more credible and informed letters of recommendation, and they have acquired a graduate level background that provides a useful head start on Ph.D. work.